 We are an international team of professionals and researchers passionate about sharing critical, new and valuable ideas.
 Scientect.org is our scholarly blog website.
 The collaborative blog is dedicated to short reviews of selected topics, research commentaries, expert opinions, interviews, research reports, news, events and activity reports.

-Our websites reach out to over 40,000 people globally.
+Our website and social media platforms reach out to over 40,000 people globally.
 We publish articles in all fields and academic disciplines including science and innovation, educative articles and opinions about the application of research.
 We also report events and activities that contribute new knowledge and inform the public.

 The scholarly blog is updated by the Scientect Editorial Team (SET), with input from experts across all academic disciplines and professional fields.

 A. Amankwaa, Blog Editor and Contributor (Forensic science and biochemistry): Aaron is a Forensic Science Researcher at Northumbria University, UK.
 He is an Associate Member of the Chartered Society of Forensic Sciences (CSFS).
 He holds a BSc in Biochemistry from KNUST, Ghana, an MSc in Forensic Science from the University of Strathclyde, UK (funded by the Commonwealth Shared Scholarship) and Law PhD in Forensic DNA databases from Northumbria University.

 R. Muganti, Editorial Contributor and Science Writer (Biotechnology and Biomolecular Sciences): Muganti is currently a doctoral researcher in Neuroscience at University Putra Malaysia, Malaysia.
 She holds an MSc in Biotechnology from Northumbria University, UK and a BSc (Hons) in Biotechnology from the Management Development Institute of Singapore, Singapore.
 Her current research focuses on the influences of the gut microbiome in neuroprotection, especially on Alzheimer´s disease.